a1GoXplorer/angular_controllers_lab/angular_controllers.md

 };
 ```

 Notice that the html has `ng-app` and `ng-controller`.
 The `ng-controller` directive binds the div tag to the scope of the controller.
-Now angular let's the view have access to the data and methods inside of the controller.
+Now angular lets the view have access to the data and methods inside of the controller.
 For example, to show the current word, the html would look like this:

     <!DOCTYPE html>